What to Know About Contract Farming & Care, Custody, and Control InsuranceNovember 21, 2019

 CCC coverage for agricultural types of risks is most common in situations where a farmer’s confinement houses are populated with contract swine or poultry.
 However, CCC is also available to cattle operations.

 Equine farms and boarding stables can also acquire CCC from some insurance companies.
 However, the coverage is rated and written differently than livestock or poultry CCC.
 Equine-related business owners should be careful to differentiate between other types of liability coverage and CCC.
+Getting this wrong and ignoring CCC is one of the common mistakes to avoid when buying horse farm insurance.

 For example, if the boarding stable owner or one of their employees forgot to latch a gate and a boarded horse got onto the road and was struck by a car, the farm general liability would cover the damages or bodily injury to the car or its driver.
 However, without CCC, the injury or death of the horse would not be an insured loss.